MosquiTUNE/Mosquito_species_sound_classification_methods/README.md

 This repository contains the **code accompanying a research paper** on mosquito audio classification.
 All training and evaluation scripts used in the experiments are included here.
 The **datasets themselves are hosted elsewhere** ([they are not included in this repository, but all data can be downloaded from Zenodo.
-Separate README-style files provided there describe the data used for the publication.](https://zenodo.org/records/17238071?token=eyJhbGciOiJIUzUxMiIsImlhdCI6MTc1OTI2MTE4OSwiZXhwIjoxOTI0OTA1NTk5fQ.eyJpZCI6Ijc2NTAzNTVjLTcwMDktNGJmZS04N2JhLWMwYmM1OTgwMDU5MCIsImRhdGEiOnt9LCJyYW5kb20iOiIzNTY5ZjY4OGViYTNiMTlmNGI2ZTA1NmUyNmVjNDgyNSJ9.D7Y5dI5GodV6zyVxvjmHx1tMKhJjNcZSPSti2LbufODTFSJJ7C0n3EAriYC1MQmnCxKsdWrhnAJSUYs_3fV1lA)); some separate README....md like files there describe data used for publication.
+Separate README-style files provided there describe the data used for the publication.](https://zenodo.org/records/17238071?token=eyJhbGciOiJIUzUxMiIsImlhdCI6MTc1OTI2MTE4OSwiZXhwIjoxOTI0OTA1NTk5fQ.eyJpZCI6Ijc2NTAzNTVjLTcwMDktNGJmZS04N2JhLWMwYmM1OTgwMDU5MCIsImRhdGEiOnt9LCJyYW5kb20iOiIzNTY5ZjY4OGViYTNiMTlmNGI2ZTA1NmUyNmVjNDgyNSJ9.D7Y5dI5GodV6zyVxvjmHx1tMKhJjNcZSPSti2LbufODTFSJJ7C0n3EAriYC1MQmnCxKsdWrhnAJSUYs_3fV1lA))

 ---